zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 ## **Step 7**: Update password and test connection

-1. Provide the password ` GG##lab12345 ` and verify it.
+1. Provide the password `GG##lab12345` and verify it.
 This is your ggadmin password, which we provided in lab 3.

-**NOTE: if you specified different password, please use that password**
+_**NOTE**: if you specified different password, please use that password

 	![](/images/micro_ggadmin_2.png)